On the structure of pointsets with many collinear triples: Elekes' conjecture for collinear triples

 \subsubsection{Using Ruzsa-Szemer\'edi again}

-To complete the proof of Theorem \ref{main1} we define a 3-uniform hypergraph, where the edges are the skinny $(6,3)$ configurations we left with after the last step in the previous section.
-From the pointsets $A$ and $B$ the vertices of the new hypergraph are the $2n/M$ pairs we selected in the random process.
-In pointset $B$ let's consider all pairs $b_k,b_\ell\in B,$ where $|k-\ell|\leq N.$ For each such pair we can assign an integer, the number of $(6,3)$ configurations containing this pair of points.
-We follow a greedy algorithm to select vertex disjoint pairs contributing in many skinny $(6,3)$ configurations.
+To complete the proof of Theorem \ref{main1}, we define a 3-uniform hypergraph, where the edges are the skinny $(6,3)$ configurations we are left with after the last step in the previous section.
+From the pointsets, $A$ and $B$, the vertices of the new hypergraph are the $2n/M$ pairs we selected in the random process.
+In pointset $B$, let's consider all pairs $b_k,b_\ell\in B,$ where $|k-\ell|\leq N.$ For each such pair, we can assign an integer, the number of $(6,3)$ configurations containing this pair of points.
+We follow a greedy algorithm to select vertex disjoint pairs contributing to many skinny $(6,3)$ configurations.

-\begin{enumerate} \item Select a pair $b_k,b_\ell$ with the highest assigned value, say $v$. \item Remove all pairs $b_{k'},b_{\ell'}$ where the $k=k'$ or $\ell=\ell'.$ There are less than $4N$ such pairs, and all removed pair had value less than $v.$ \item If there are pairs left, then go back to step one. \end{enumerate}
+\begin{enumerate} \item Select a pair $b_k,b_\ell$ with the highest assigned value, say $v$. \item Remove all pairs $b_{k'},b_{\ell'}$ where the $k=k'$ or $\ell=\ell'.$ There are less than $4N$ such pairs, and all removed pairs had a value less than $v.$ \item If there are pairs left, go back to step one. \end{enumerate}

 The selected pairs will be the middle vertices of the triples (edges).
-All together we have at least $\frac{\delta'}{4N}n^2$ edges (triples) on at most $2n/M+n/2$ vertices.
+Altogether we have at least $\frac{\delta'}{4N}n^2$ edges (triples) on at most $2n/M+n/2$ vertices.
 We can apply Theorem \ref{6:3} to conclude that if $n\geq \nu(\frac{\delta'}{4N})$ then it contains the $(12,9)$ configuration we were looking for (picture $c,$ in Figure \ref{fig:evol}).